-Food desensitization is the process of introducing very small amounts of a known food allergen to a patient with the goal of increasing that patient's tolerance to accidental food allergen exposures.
+Food desensitization is the process of introducing very small amounts of a known food allergen to a patient with the goal of increasing that patient's tolerance of accidental food allergen exposures.
 Oral Immunotherapy (OIT) and sublingual immunotherapy (SLIT) are the most available forms of food desensitization.
 In summary, OIT and SLIT typically involve feeding an allergic individual an increasing amount of an allergen (food protein known to be an allergy risk) every 1-2 weeks.
-The patient swallows the new dosing amount at home every 24 hours until the next office build-up visit.
+The patient swallows a dose in the office with a safety observation period and takes that amount at home every 24 hours until the next office build-up visit.
 This build-up phase lasts approximately 6 months in most protocols.
 Strict compliance with the program is essential for the patient’s safety, because there is a risk of anaphylaxis occurring at home.
 Food desensitization is not considered to be a food allergy cure and must be continued to maintain tolerance of the allergen.
 Currently, there is no cure for food allergies.

-We are currently working on office protocols for SLIT and OIT and hope to be enrolling patients soon.
+We started recruiting small numbers of patients in 2021 for SLIT and OIT with different foods.
+It is going very well and has been exciting to see great progress!
+Unfortunately, we have to keep our recruitment of SLIT and OIT patients at a slow pace so we do not overwhelm our resources.
 If you would like to learn more about food immunotherapy and what details will be like in our office, please make an appointment.

 *You can find additional information on OIT here https://www.oit101.org/.